devdaydresden/devday_website/README-DEV.md

 ### `docker-push`: Push out custom images to Docker Hub

 Make sure you're logged in to Docker Hub with a user that is allowed to push to the `devdaydresden` organization.
-For Travis etc., set DOCKER_USERNAME and DOCKER_PASSWORD to have run.sh log in before pushing.
+For CI, set `DOCKER_USERNAME` and `DOCKER_PASSWORD` to have run.sh log in before pushing.

 ### `logs`: Show Logs of the App Container